mati-net/XORpass/README.md

 A^S^B = P
 ```

-If we do an 'echo "A" ^ "S" ^ "B";' PHP will return us a P as we see.
+If we do an 'echo "A"^"S"^"B";' PHP will return us a P as we see.

 <img src="https://i.imgur.com/7IAD6ZY.png" width="250" height="100">